-Yet the importance of belts is often overlooked at mine sites, where other pieces of heavy machinery are more obviously involved in delivering production, and their safety concerns are more closely regulated.
+Yet the importance of belts is often overlooked, where other pieces of heavy machinery are more obviously involved in delivering production, and their safety concerns are more closely regulated.

 To aid both productivity and safety, the Carroll Technologies Group works closely with equipment manufacturers, such as the PBE Group and Martin Sprocket and Gear, to provide robust and versatile belt monitoring devices for a range of industrial applications.

 While the effectiveness of conveyor belts can be taken for granted, ineffective belts can severely undermine productivity at mine sites.
 The World Coal Association estimates that over 7,200 million tonnes of hard coal are produced worldwide, all of which will need transporting around mining operations, either for processing or transport off-site.
 Mining Technology reported that some companies consider malfunctioning belts to be responsible for up to 50% of unscheduled disruptions, impeding production at large-scale mining operations.

 Belt malfunction also poses a significant safety threat, with the Mine Safety and Health Administration (MSHA) reporting that three of the 25 fatalities recorded at US mines in 2018 involved conveyor belts.
 Two accidents involved a worker being crushed between a conveyor belt and another piece of machinery as they were moved, and the third involved a belt unexpectedly starting while the victim was conducting maintenance work on the belt.

 Monitoring at the Heart of Safety: PBE Belt Boss